-- Grade point averages do not transfer. - Grades from transfer courses are not factored into the Hamline GPA. - Non-semester credits are converted to semester credits; 1.5 quarter credits equals 1 semester credit. - The credit amount of transfer courses will not change if equivalency to a Hamline course is granted (i.e. a 3 credit course granted equivalency to a 4 credit Hamline course will remain at only 3 credits).
+- Grade point averages do not transfer. - Grades from transfer courses are not factored into the Hamline GPA. - Non-semester credits are converted to semester credits; 1.5 quarter credits equals 1 semester credit. - Courses from other colleges and universities transfer in with the number of credits awarded by that school.
+This is true even if the course is considered the same as a Hamline course with a different number of credits.
+For example, Century College ART 1022 is 3 credits and is equivalent to Hamline's ARTH 1210 which is 4 credits; ART 1022 transfers in with 3 credits.